 Data from the 2018 HYS show e-cigarette use was significantly higher than cigarette use for all grade levels and all races/ethnicities.
-Survey results indicate that current use of e-cigarettes/vapor products among 10th and 12th graders is higher among American Indian/Alaska Native (AI/AN), multi-racial, and white students than their peers.
+Survey results indicate that current use of e-cigarettes/vapor products among 10th and 12th graders is higher among American Indian and Alaska Native (AI/AN), multi-racial, and white students than their peers.
 Among 8th graders, current use of e-cigarettes/vapor products was higher among Hispanic/Latino, AI/AN, multi-racial, and Black/African American students than other racial/ethnic groups.

 Current law (RCW 43.06.455) allows the Governor to enter into cigarette tax compacts with tribes, and applies to the sale of all tobacco and vape products sold on tribal lands.
-While tribes could choose to prohibit the sale of flavored vapor products, SB 6254 does not apply to products sold on tribal lands.
-Therefore, if tribal retailers continue to sell flavored vape products, it is possible that use and initiation rates among AI/ANs and other Washingtonians living on or accessing goods on tribal land will not be as positively impacted by SB 6254.
+The proposed excise tax on vapor products "does not apply to sales of vapor products by an Indian retailer under a vapor product tax contract or agreement."
+However, tribes may choose to adopt a tax at a similar rate, which could increase the shelf price of products sold in tribal stores.
+Therefore, it is unclear whether changes to the state excise tax on vape products may impact the shelf price of products sold on tribal lands and it is possible that vape product use rates among AI/ANs and other Washingtonians living on or accessing goods on tribal land will not be as positively impacted by HB 1550.
 If this leads to a greater decline in vaping use among other subpopulations, this could exacerbate the vaping inequities that currently exist for AI/AN communities in Washington.

 For example, following a menthol cigarette ban in Ontario, Canada, "22% of the daily menthol cigarette users reported purchasing menthol cigarettes after the ban" compared to 5% of the occasional menthol users and 0.3% of the non-menthol smokers.
-105 The primary source for purchasing menthol cigarettes was on First Nation Reserves.
-105 This purchasing pattern did not increase over time among prior daily menthol smokers (21% at both short-term and long-term follow-up).
-105 Results were consistent with previous research findings that "25% of menthol smokers claim that they would find some way to purchase menthol cigarettes despite a ban."
-105
+The primary source for purchasing menthol cigarettes was on First Nation Reserves.
+This purchasing pattern did not increase over time among prior daily menthol smokers (21% at both short-term and long-term follow-up).
+Results were consistent with previous research findings that "25% of menthol smokers claim that they would find some way to purchase menthol cigarettes despite a ban."

-Overall, it is unclear how the bill would impact communities in Washington, especially for AI/AN youth and other youth living on or accessing flavored vape products on tribal land.
-Further discussion specific to the initiation and use of other flavored tobacco products is on page 17.
+Overall, it is unclear how the bill would impact communities in Washington, especially for AI/AN youth and other youth living on or accessing vape products on tribal land.